A Guide To What's Happening In Hong Kong

 What's with all those umbrellas?

 This one, at least, is really rather simple.
 They're for protection — and not just from the elements.
-Protesters have been using umbrellas to shield themselves against police cameras and the deployment of pepper spray and tear gas to disperse the crowds.
+Protesters have been using umbrellas to shield themselves from police cameras and the deployment of pepper spray and tear gas to disperse the crowds.

 Their near-ubiquitous use in 2014 lent a name to that 79-day movement.
 And now that people have returned to the streets, the umbrellas have too.